Bradley-Hower/201-reading-notes/class-11.md

 Unlike flex, grid allows for a lot more flexibility.
 Most importantly, it offers the ability to easily manipulate vertical positioning.

-Grid has some important components that make it work.
+Grid has some important components that make it work:

 Grid container - The grid container is the outline of the grid box.
 This is where the grid lines and items will be held.